lrq3000/mri_protocol/ComplementaryInfosBiblio.md

 	* Potential differences between a sub-second BOLD results and more conventional BOLD with TR >= 2s is to be expected (and we observed them).
 This might be partially explained by:
 	    - the HRF better estimated with a < 1.5s TR and thus having less influence on BOLD in this time resolution.
 	    - anti-correlated networks will appear differently, since some of the anti-correlations might be due to the TR: the dynamics are much more fine-grained at sub-second time resolution than at 2s, thus anti-correlations might disappear and be replaced by correlations or no correlation at all, but new correlations might appear that were not visible before since the time window was too big to catch them.
 In other words, sub-second BOLD might allow to reveal middle-men that are usually hidden by anti-correlations that would have implied an indirect connection: now we can visualize them directly.
-	* No PACE: http://imaging.mrc-cbu.cam.ac.uk/imaging/TipsForDataAcquisition among others
+	* No PACE (prospective motion correction), because it prevents retrospective motion correction in post-processing: http://imaging.mrc-cbu.cam.ac.uk/imaging/TipsForDataAcquisition among others
 	* Prescan Normalize important to increase contrast (and have way better coregistration, as proven by the paper on reducing flip angle/partial flip angle): https://practicalfmri.blogspot.com/2016/02/starting-points-for-sms-epi-at-3-t.html?m=1 https://neurostars.org/t/advice-for-optimizing-subcortical-signal-with-phased-array-head-coils/1504/4 https://practicalfmri.blogspot.com/2012/04/common-persistent-epi-artifacts-receive.html